Yasser Usman

-Yasser Usman (born 1980s) is an Indian television journalist, news presenter, and biographer.
-Born in Moradabad, Yasser began his career by working as a television presenter and was awarded the prestigious Ramnath Goenka Excellence in Journalism Award for his contribution.
+Yasser Usman (born 1980s) is an Indian television journalist, author, news presenter, and biographer.
+He began his career by working as a television presenter and was awarded the Ramnath Goenka Excellence in Journalism Award for his contribution.
 Usman has been recognised by the media as one of India's most successful film biographers.

 As a biographer, Usman's meticulously researched books primarily focus on the great cinematic journeys of stars, delving not only into their stardom but also their turbulent personal lives and tragic downfalls.

-His recent book is Guru Dutt An Unfinished Story.
-Before this book, Usman's wrote the Untold trilogy, a series of books that contain the word "untold" in their titles, started with Rajesh Khanna: The Untold Story of India's First Superstar (2014), which marked his debut as a biographer, and concluded with Sanjay Dutt: The Crazy Untold Story of Bollywood's Bad Boy (2018).
+His latest biography is Guru Dutt An Unfinished Story.
+Before this book, Usman wrote the Untold trilogy, a series of three biographies on Hindi cinema- Bollywood.
+It started with Rajesh Khanna: The Untold Story of India's First Superstar (2014), which marked his debut as a biographer, and concluded with Sanjay Dutt: The Crazy Untold Story of Bollywood's Bad Boy (2018).
 Along with Rekha: The Untold Story (2016), Rajesh Khanna was nominated for the Crossword Book Award.

+In January 2025, Usman's first work of fiction, a crime novel called As Dark As Blood was published by Simon & Schuster.

 Early life

-Yasser Usman was born in the 1980s in Moradabad.:xii His father, M. Usman, is a chemistry professor and college principal; his mother, Haseeba Khanam, is a philanthropist.
-After finishing his schooling in several cities of Uttar Pradesh, he moved to Delhi to attend the University of Delhi and the Ramjas College, graduating with Master of Science degree in environmental studies at the latter.
+Yasser Usman was born in the 1980s in Delhi.
+After finishing his schooling in several cities of Uttar Pradesh, he moved to Delhi to attend the University of Delhi and the Ramjas College, graduating with a Master of Science degree in environmental studies at the latter.
 He subsequently joined the Indian Institute of Mass Communication, training as a journalist for radio and television.
+He was part of a professional film screenwriting course at the University of Oxford.

 Career

 Journalism

 He started a career with the television company B.A.G.
-Films, and followed it by working for Channel 7; he produced a reality sport show titled Speedster, hosted the film review show Premier 7, and wrote-directed Raaz: Forensic Files Se, a television show on forensic science in India.
-After resigning from Channel 7, Usman worked on an investigative show, Benaqab, and served as the creative consultant of The Tony B Show, a talk show aired on Channel V in 2006.
+Films, and followed it by working for Channel 7; he produced a reality sports show titled Speedster, hosted the film review show Premier 7 and wrote-directed Raaz: Forensic Files Se, a television show on forensic science in India.
+After resigning from Channel 7, Usman worked on an investigative show, Benaqab, and served as the creative consultant for The Tony B Show, a talk show aired on Channel V in 2006.
 Usman joined Star News (later renamed ABP News) in 2007, in which he specialized in the non-fiction programming part; he directed several documentaries about sports and biographies of political figures and film personalities.
-In addition to working as film critic and commentator, he hosted ABP News' digital show Cinema Uncut with Yasser Usman.
-In 2012, Usman won the Ramnath Goenka Excellence in Journalism Award for his contribution in film and television journalism.
+In addition to working as a film critic and commentator, he hosted ABP News' digital show Cinema Uncut with Yasser Usman.
+In 2012, Usman won the Ramnath Goenka Excellence in Journalism Award for his contribution to film and television journalism.
 In 2016, the website Filmymonkey, on which he served as the founding editor, was launched.